beatwad/youtube_timecodes_generator/README.md

 pip install -r requirements.txt
 ```

-- Create .env file in the project directory and add in it
+- Create .env file in the project directory and add to it

 ```
 OPENAI_API_KEY="YOUR_OPENAI_KEY"